Surfshark vs Proton VPN: which VPN is better?

 Torrenting

-Although both options are great VPNs for torrenting due to their excellent speed and security, Surfshark gains the edge over Proton VPN.
+Although both options are great VPNs for torrenting due to their excellent speed and security, Surfshark has the edge over Proton VPN.
 The deciding factor was the absence of any limits on P2P traffic, allowing users to achieve optimal connectivity anywhere.

 Meanwhile, Proton VPN permits torrenting only on a handful of servers in countries where P2P is legal.
 This limitation can result in slower download speeds for users in specific locations.